MystenLabs/sui-rust-sdk/crates/sui-graphql-client/README.md

 1. **Type Safety**: The client uses the `cynic` library to generate types from the schema.
 This ensures that the queries are type-safe.
 1. **Convenience**: The client provides a set of APIs for common queries such as chain identifier, reference gas price, protocol configuration, service configuration, checkpoint, epoch, executing transactions and more.
 1. **Custom Queries**: The client provides a way to run custom queries using the `cynic` library.
-1. **Version Support**: The Sui GraphQL RPC server supports several versions for each network (at least for Mysten's public nodes).
-The client provides a way to set the version of the server to connect to.
-By default, if you are using the SDK it will support the stable version of the service.
-Please note that the legacy and beta versions are not supported out of the box and you would likely need to build your own custom queries.

 # Usage